emg110/algorand-qrcode/README.md

 - Requires NodeJS version later than 10.

 - Automatically checks & detecs out of scope characters and encodes them forcefully..

-- HTML Escaping is optional (Since it's not yet supported by ALgorand offical wallet QR Scanning feature), activated with --html or -y (in CLI) or having `html: true` in options.

 - This library will closely follow Algorand’s URI specification document drafts and published versions closely as well as [Algorand official Wallet](https://algorandwallet.com/)QR Scanner feature to match and adopt new features, specification requirements and extensions.